 - From the section Asia

-An army helicopter has crashed in a mountainous part of northern Pakistan, killing seven people, including the Philippine and Norwegian ambassadors.
+A Pakistan army helicopter has crashed in mountainous territory, killing seven people, including the Philippine and Norwegian ambassadors.

-It crashed during an emergency landing in the Gilgit-Baltistan territory.
+It crashed during an emergency landing in the Pakistani-administered Gilgit-Baltistan region.

 The wives of the Indonesian and Malaysian envoys, two pilots and a crew member also died.
 They were to attend the opening of a tourism project.